ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-asia.md

 > [!primary]
 >
-> For the moment you can only create a virtual router in the GRA9 and GRA11 regions, but this feature will be released in another regions in coming weeks and months.
+> For the moment you can only create a virtual router in the GRA9 and GRA11 regions, but this feature will be released in other regions in the coming weeks and months.

 Now, you can display the information of your new virtual router on GRA9 in order to display its IP: